Tripti42/Indian_Air_Quality_Project/README.md

 # Indian_Air_Quality_Project
-Here we have done the  data analysis on India Air Quality data and predict tha value of Air Quality Index based on given features of concentration of sulphur dioxide,nitrogen dioxide, respirable suspended particualte matter, suspended particulate matter and classify the Air Quality as good, moderate, poor, unhealthy, healthy.
+In this project I have done the  data analysis on India Air Quality data and predict tha value of Air Quality Index based on given features of concentration of sulphur dioxide,nitrogen dioxide, respirable suspended particualte matter, suspended particulate matter and classify the Air Quality as good, moderate, poor, unhealthy, healthy.

 The data is combined(across the years and states) and largely clean version of the Historical Daily Ambient Air Quality Data released by the Ministry of Environment and Forests and Central Pollution Control Board of India under the National Data Sharing and Accessibility Policy (NDSAP) year 1990-2015